-The Baker-Polito Administration has allocated $9M to local public health COVID-19 response funding.
-Massachusetts has an extremely decentralized local public health infrastructure (more local health departments than California and Texas combined!) and many communities have not invested in a public health nurse for communicable disease monitoring.
+The Baker-Polito Administration has allocated the FRCOG funding from a number of different sources, including the CARES Act and the Public Health Trust Fund, to local public health COVID-19 response funding.
 Fighting COVID-19 requires a robust local health infrastructure.
-For that reason, this early stream of state funding is available primarily to make sure that every town is covered for the direct management by the local health department of persons being quarantined or isolated for COVID-19.
+For that reason, this stream of state funding is available primarily to make sure that every town is covered for the direct management by the local health department of persons being quarantined or isolated for COVID-19.
 The funding was distributed to health districts, the 14 largest cities, and regional affiliates.
-The FRCOG has received $150,000 on behalf of a number of towns, listed below.
 Use of funds is restricted to the List of Allowable Costs as of 3_27_2020.

 In Franklin County the towns and their funders are: